 Student Loan Debt

-How Much Money Do College of Marin Graduates Make?bachelor's degree recipients from College of Marin make around $33,700 per year during the early years of their employment.
+How Much Money Do College of Marin Graduates Make?bachelor's degree recipients from College of Marin make around $43,398 per year during the early years of their employment.
 This is in the same neighborhood of the average college graduate's salary of $42,485 per year.
 However, certain majors may produce higher-paying graduates.

 Location of College of Marin